BehindTheMusicTree/audiometa/docs/TESTING.md

-# Test Organization
+# Testing Guide

-This directory contains the test suite for audiometa-python, organized using the standard unit/integration/e2e testing pattern.
+This document provides comprehensive documentation for the test suite of audiometa-python, organized using the standard unit/integration/e2e testing pattern.

 ## Table of Contents